markbutton/cli_stomp/README.md

 Check out this project for more information on Material2 Design https://github.com/jelbourn/material2-app

 # Rest API Prototype
-Simple Contact app that consumes a seperate NodeJS, ExpressJS and MongoDB (MEAN STACK) backend.
+Simple contact app that consumes a seperate NodeJS, ExpressJS and MongoDB (MEAN STACK) backend.
 Built with the express-cli.
-The node-mongo project is also required to run this demo application. https://github.com/markbutton/node-mongo
+The node-mongo project is also required to run this demo application https://github.com/markbutton/node-mongo

 # STOMP Websocket Protoype